 Evangelism.
-After reading that word, you probably have some sort of image in your head.
+That word probably put some sort of image in your head.
 Someone going door to door, passing out pamphlets and pocket gospels.
 Or maybe someone standing on a street corner downtown preaching into a megaphone, proclaiming that “Jesus saves!”
 But is this truly what Christ envisioned?
 In this post, we explore the Orthodox Church’s approach to evangelism, and provide some helpful suggestions for ways you can evangelize in your community.

 What is evangelism?

 While this question seems simple enough, it isn’t an easy one to answer.
-After the splintering of the Roman Catholic church into thousands of denominations, evangelism has grown to mean different things to different groups of Christians.
+Since the Reformation, evangelism has grown to mean different things to different groups of Christians.
 This often leaves people, including many Orthodox, wondering what the true definition actually is.

 Evangelism in the Scriptures

-Evangelism comes from the Greek word euangelion, which translates as “proclaiming the Good News.”
-In essence, it is the act of affirming that entering into a relationship with God through His only-begotten Son, Jesus Christ, is not only possible, but is the very purpose of human life (John 17:3).
+Evangelism comes from the Greek word euangelion, which translates as “proclaiming the Good News”.
+In essence, it means declaring that entering into a relationship with God through His only-begotten Son, Jesus Christ, is not only possible, but is the very purpose of human life (John 17:3).
 Christ and His Apostles call us to proclaim the Gospel on multiple occasions.
 But never do they tell us to force it on others, or coerce someone into accepting our beliefs just so we have more people in the seats.
-What I just described is proselytism, not evangelism.
+That is proselytism, not evangelism.

 So what do we do then?
 If we aren’t supposed to go around bothering people knocking on their doors, and shoving our beliefs in their faces as they walk around downtown, what are we left with?
 How else can we proclaim the Good News?
 The answer is simpler than you think.